Skip to content

 git add filename

 Stages a file.
-Staging means: “include this in my next commit.”
+Staging means: “include this version of this file in my next commit.”

 Terminal window